-All employers in the scheme have entered into an agreement to make additional contributions to fund the Scheme's past service deficit.
-This obligation has been recognised in terms of Para28.11A of FRS102.
+All employers in the scheme entered into an agreement to make additional contributions to fund the Scheme's past service deficit.
+This obligation ceased on 30 September 2022 and no further deficit recovery plan was considered necessary following the 2021 valuation.
+Such obligations are recognised in terms of Para28.11A of FRS102.
 The Association chose to pay off its share of the past service deficit by a lump sum payment rather than by instalments.
-At the 31st of March 2022 the present value of this obligation was therefore £nil (2021: £nil).
+At the 31st of March 2023 the present value of this obligation was therefore £nil (2022: £nil).

-Following the adoption of a salary sacrifice arrangement from the 1st of April 2020, the Association made payments totalling £114,620 (2021: £111,123) to the pension scheme during the year.
+Following the adoption of a salary sacrifice arrangement from the 1st of April 2020, the Association made payments totalling £111,385 (2022: £114,620) to the pension scheme during the year.